Grace Maher

 Grace Maher (/en/; born 18 April 1999) is an Australian soccer player who currently plays for Melbourne Victory in the Australian A-League Women.
 She previously played for Canberra United and Western United in the A-League Women and for KR in the Úrvalsdeild kvenna.

+Early life

+Maher was born on 18 April 1999 in Dubbo, New South Wales.
+As a junior she played for Majura FC, which competed in Capital Football's National Premier League.
+At 13-years-old she was a ball girl at a W-League match featuring Canberra United and broke her wrist stopping a ball.